What are allergies?

 yet understood.
 In sensitive people, things such as hormones, stress, smoke, perfume,

 or other environmental irritants may also play a role.
 Allergy symptoms often grow

 slowly over time.

-You may not think that the symptoms are abnormal.
-But these symptoms can often be
+and you may not think that the symptoms are abnormal.
+Allergy symptoms can often be

-stopped or controlled with the help of a doctor who specializes in treating allergies
+stopped or controlled with the help of a healthcare provider who specializes in treating

 What are allergy symptoms?